7 Enterprise Companies Using AR to Sell More

 2. Magnolia Market

-Chip and Joanna Gaines have turned Waco, Texas, into a vacation destination for fans of their home renovation show.
-For those who can't make it to Waco and the Magnolia Market Silos, the couple has created a virtual in-store experience.
+Chip and Joanna Gaines have turned Waco, TX, into a vacation destination for fans of their home renovation show.
+For those who can't make it to Waco and the Magnolia Market at the Silos, the couple has created a virtual in-store experience.

 3. Houzz

-Another company in the renovation and home design market, Houzz has used augmented reality for years in its "View in My Room" application.
+Another company in the renovation and home design market, Houzz has used AR for years in its "View in My Room" application.

-If you're considering a magenta overstuffed chair but aren't sure it will fit in your space, you can view the chair in your room using augmented reality.
+If you're considering a magenta overstuffed chair but aren't sure it will fit in your space, you can view the chair in your room using AR.
 You can even see the chair under different lighting to ensure that magenta works under sunny and cloudy conditions.

 4. Ulta Beauty